pmagwene/bio-data-analysis/README.md

 * One semester or two? -- leaning towards 2 semesters to allow time for students to absorb concepts, work through homework problems

 * Integrating data visualization -- beyond the mechanics of how to make a figure, but what makes for good figure.
-Drawing on Greg's prior course.
+Drawing on Greg's current course.

 ## Draft high-level outline (* = more extensive modules)